 • Partnership with Victoria University – Through our long-standing strategic partnership with Victoria University, we have access to state-of-the -art analytical laboratories, including leading technical experts, to assist with complex sample preparation and efficient analytical testing.

-• Partnership with ALS – We have recently partnered with ALS Global, a leading globally recognised testing and certification company, to provide access to a suite of sophisticated, standardised and certified analytical water testing services.
+• Partnership with ALS – Whilst we work with a range of leading NATA accredited analytical laboratories, we work closely with ALS Global, a leading globally recognised testing and certification company, to provide access to a suite of sophisticated, standardised and certified analytical water testing services.

 TESTING SERVICES (DELIVERED THROUGH ALS)